kolmanthomas/kolmanthomas.github.io/_posts/2025-05-18-gsoc-log-entry-no-2.md

 - [ ] Compile a list of 'hacks' required to get Chebfun working.

-The Git history will be definite enough to keep track of all the hacks, but I want to keep a master list of Octave hacks in octave_notes.txt (found in the repo) so that future contributors can quickly get up to speed.
+The Git history of the port will be definite enough to keep track of all the workarounds applied, but I want to keep a master list of such in octave_notes.txt (found in the repo) so that future contributors can quickly get up to speed.

 - [ ] Write extensive Built-In Self Tests (BISTs) for Chebfun functionality.

 Chebfun already has its own suite of tests that ensure package correctness.
-The published Octave BISTs will focus more on code changes to the Chebfun fork to see if the code modified any of the expected behaviour of the program.
+The published Octave BISTs will focus more on code changes to the Chebfun fork, in order to see if the changes modified any of the expected behaviour of Chebfun.

-- [ ] Fix at least *one* classdef issue in Octave proper.
+- [ ] Fix *at least one* classdef issue in Octave proper.

-Ideally, the classdef bug to be patched will be one that plagues the Chebfun codebase.
+Ideally, the classdef bug to be patched will be one that plagues the Chebfun codebase somehow.
 I have not decided on which bug I will dedicate my time to, or how many bugs I could realistically fix; that is something I will learn with experience.
+The dream would be if Chebfun would immediately start working after a few core Octave patches applied, but since this is very unclear if it is even feasible, I cannot rely on this being the path forward for the port.

 I've already submitted a patch to Octave proper using Mercurial and GNU Savannah, so I'm familiar with the workflow.

 - [ ] Report any bugs I encounter.